 Precision without precedent

-The same technology that now guides aviators onto the decks of aircraft carriers in roiling seas will do the same for the U.S. Navy’s future unmanned tanker.
-One day soon, it may also help U.S. Air Force pilots land on austere runways in remote regions of the world.
+The same technology that guides aviators onto the decks of aircraft carriers in roiling seas can help U.S. Air Force pilots on austere runways in remote regions of the world.

-JPALS is a differential, GPS-based precision landing system that guides aircraft onto carriers and amphibious assault ships in all weather and surface conditions up to the rough waters of Sea State 5.
-It uses an encrypted, jam-proof data link, connecting to software and receiver hardware on the aircraft and an array of GPS sensors, mast-mounted antennas and shipboard equipment.
+JPALS is a differential, GPS-based, precision landing system that currently guides aircraft onto carriers and amphibious assault ships in all kinds of weather and surface conditions, up to the rough waters of Sea State 5.
+It uses an encrypted, jam-proof data link, connecting to software on the aircraft's mission computer and an array of GPS sensors, mast-mounted antennas and rack-mounted shipboard avionics.

-JPAL’s precision navigation is equally effective ashore.
-Raytheon is developing an expeditionary version of the system that is small enough to either be air-dropped or driven into austere environments.
+Raytheon is developing an expeditionary version of the system that could be packaged in ruggedized cases and air-dropped or mounted on a small vehicle and driven into austere, remote locations.

-The military could rapidly deploy JPALS to a remote location to support contingency operations such as countering a new threat or helping an aircraft provide humanitarian relief.
-This deployable version of the system could simultaneously control up to 50 airplanes out to a radius of 20 nautical miles.
+The Air Force and other services could deploy Expeditionary JPALS to a remote location to support contingency operations, such as countering a new threat or helping an aircraft provide humanitarian relief.
+This version of the system could simultaneously control up to 50 airplanes out to a radius of 20 nautical miles.

-“JPALS has the potential of ensuring a pilot’s safety in places where radars find it difficult to operate like highly mountainous terrain or desert sandstorms,” said Michelle Patrick, Raytheon director of navigation and landing systems.
-“If I were a pilot and facing zero visibility, I’d want to be using JPALS.”
+“JPALS has the potential of ensuring a pilot’s safety in places where radars find it difficult to operate,” said Michelle Patrick, Raytheon director of navigation and landing systems, “like highly mountainous terrain or desert sandstorms."